 Allowing pressure to fluctuate in a pressure canner can be a problem.
 When pressure canning, you don’t want your pressure to rise higher than required.
 If your pressure is too high, you’re more likely to experience liquid loss.

 Many foods are perfectly safe for raw packing.
-Raw food naturally has more air it in, and it will be expelled from the jars during processing.
+So raw packing in itself is not bad.
+Raw food naturally has more air it in, and that can affect the liquid levels.
+Raw packed food may sometimes float as well.

 One thing I have noticed when I use my All American pressure canner is that the gauge will sometimes read zero, but when I pull the weight off the pipe, steam escapes.
 I can tell that there is still pressure inside the canner.